terryholliday/claimsIQ/TESTING.md

 # Testing & Observability Guide

-This document outlines the testing strategy, tools, and best practices for the TrueManifest / MyARK application.
+This document outlines the testing strategy, tools, and best practices for the PROVENIQ ClaimsIQ application.

 ## 🛠 Tech Stack